cristian-5/Spin/Documentation/Types.md

 ### Complex Type

-Every `Complex` Number ins Stack is made of a Real part and an Imaginary one.
+Every `Complex` Number ins Spin is made of a Real part and an Imaginary one.

 |          Type | Size     | Description      |